oneananda/AWS_Operations/Learning/015 AWS S3/005 AWS S3 Encryption/README.md

    - The encrypted data is stored in S3, and the key is managed securely by AWS KMS.

    **Use Case**: Used when you want to encrypt data on the client side but still leverage AWS KMS for managing keys and access control.

+   #### b. **CSE with Customer-Provided Keys**:
+   - You use your own encryption libraries to encrypt the data before sending it to AWS (for example, Amazon S3).
+   - The client manages the encryption keys and process entirely outside of AWS.
+   - The data stored in AWS is already encrypted, and you control the decryption process.

+   **Use Case**: Ideal when you want full control over encryption and decryption, and you prefer to handle key management and encryption processes independently of AWS.